evgeniia2187/markdown/README.md

 ***

 We will probably never know the answer for sure.
 Yet we still can move towards this one and only correct answer.
 We can gain „the medical history“ of the case, conduct a “consultation” and establish a “diagnosis”.
 What are the “magic ingredients”?
 Firstly: veracious and reliable sources of information.
-Secondly: well-argued opinions of the specialists in the field which is being discussed –from Monday morning quarterbacks to thePHds in physics, from a person who only saw a rocket at a Disneyland rollercoaster to Neil Armstrong in the flesh.
+Secondly: well-argued opinions of the specialists in the field which is being discussed – from Monday morning quarterbacks to the PHds in physics, from a person who only saw a rocket at a Disneyland rollercoaster to Neil Armstrong himself.

-Search For Truth has the one and only goal: to bring all these people together in a much more comfortable and friendly environment than a conventional forum or chat room.
+**Search For Truth** has the one and only goal: to bring all these people together in a much more comfortable and friendly environment than a conventional forum or chat room.
 This platform is built as a place for educated discussions based on well-grounded arguments, sufficient proof and a multilevel evaluation of each argument.
 One of the vital points is a fine division into aspects (for instance, discussing the cinematographic aspect of moon landing, you will not be able to come up with an argument from the field of physics).

 ***